 Residency: Small Animal Surgery

-This collaborative four- year small animal surgery program is designed to train the resident considering a career in academia.
-It ensures that the requirements for credentialing for the ACVS are met, and that you are well prepared for phase I and II examinations.
-Over the 4 years of the program, you will be required by ACVS to have 156 weeks of clinical duty.
-With 5 residents in the program, you will spend time on the NCSU Orthopaedics and Soft Tissue and Oncologic Surgery Services (>126 weeks) and Neurology Service (18 weeks), and at the Veterinary Specialty Hospital of the Carolinas (VSH-30 weeks).
+This collaborative four-year small animal surgery program is designed to train the resident considering a career in academia.
+It ensures that the requirements for credentialing for the ACVS are met and that you are well prepared for phase I and II examinations.
+Over the four years of the program, you will be required by ACVS to have 156 weeks of clinical duty.
+With five residents in the program, you will spend time on the NCSU Orthopedics and Soft Tissue and Oncologic Surgery Services (>126 weeks) and Neurology Service (18 weeks), and at the Veterinary Specialty Hospital of the Carolinas (VSH-30 weeks).
 Over four years, you will log over 700 surgical cases.

 A North Carolina veterinary faculty license is required and is easily obtained after arrival.
 Passing a test on the North Carolina Veterinary Practice Act is required as part of obtaining a faculty certificate or license.
 Professional liability insurance is supplied with our program.
 Residents are not allowed to practice veterinary medicine outside of the University within the state of North Carolina.